 On a continent where 70 percent of the poor are engaged in farming as their sole source of income, Project Nurture recognized that Africa’s economy and its broader future hinge on its success in agriculture.
 Project Nurture provides farmers with training in areas such as productivity and disease control.
 Additionally, it connects farmers with pesticide producers and provides access to a market to sell their products.

-For Kariuki, that meant her mangoes no longer went to waste, and companies like The
+For Kariuki, that meant her mangoes no longer went to waste, and companies like The Coca-Cola Company could purchase the juice for their beverages.
+The hands-on education Kariuki received has been invaluable.

 "They started training us on how to take care of our mango orchards," she says in the recent PBS documentary Half the Sky: Turning Oppression into Opportunity for Women Worldwide.
 "How to spray.
 How to add manure.
 How to manage the farm so that we can get rid of the pests, the diseases."